momehmandoost/Quera_bale/README.md

     npm start

-> Make sure you have installed NodeJS and npm installed
+> Make sure you have installed NodeJS and npm